#1 of 22 Places to Visit in Bidar

 Travel Tips: Rangin Mahal, Tarkash Mahal, Solah Khamba Masjid are added as separated places and the remaining monuments - Gagan Mahal, Diwan-i-Am, Diwan-i-Khass and Valkoti Bhavani temple can be seen as part of this.

 At a distance of 2.5 km from Bidar Railway Station, Bidar Fort is an ancient fort situated in Bidar, Karnataka.
-It is one of the magnificent forts in Karnataka and main tourist attraction of Bidar.
+It is one of the magnificent forts in Karnataka and among the prominent tourist places in Bidar.

 The initial Bidar Fort is considered to have been built during the reign of the Western Chalukya dynasty which was established in 977 AD at Kalyani.
 Subsequently, it was captured by the Yadava dynasty of Devagiri and fell yet again to the Kakatiyas of Warangal.
-Bidar Fort was rebuilt by Sultan Ahmed Shah Wali of Bahmani Dynasty, when his capital was moved from Gulbarga to Bidar in 1430 along with a number of Islamic monuments.
+Bidar Fort was rebuilt by Sultan Ahmed Shah Wali of the Bahmani dynasty when his capital was moved from Gulbarga to Bidar in 1430 along with several Islamic monuments.

-The Bidar fort is a specimen of the Persian architectural style having 1.21 km in length and 0.80 km in breadth, with a quadrangular layout.
+The Bidar Fort is a specimen of the Persian architectural style having 1.21 km in length and 0.80 km in breadth, with a quadrangular layout.
 Surrounded by three miles long walls and comprising 37 bastions, it is surrounded by a triple moat.
 It is among the must-visit places as part of Bidar Tour Packages.

-Within the fort complex, there is an old city, with monuments and structures from Bahamian era.
-Among these monuments, Gagan Mahal, Rangin Mahal and Tarkash Mahal are most popular.
+Within the fort complex, there is an old city, with monuments and structures from the Bahamian era.
+Among these monuments, Gagan Mahal, Rangin Mahal, and Tarkash Mahal are the most popular.
 Jami Masjid and Solah Khamba Masjid are the two notable mosques constructed within the fort.

 Behind Diwan-i-Khass, an old temple known as Valkoti Bhavani temple exists along with few settlements.